 From applying for a visa and taking out insurance to opening a bank account, there are a few things to take care of when planning a stay in Leipzig.

 EU countries, European Economic Area and Switzerland

-Australia, Israel, Japan, Canada, New Zealand, Republic of Korea and the US
+Australia, UK, Israel, Japan, Canada, New Zealand, Republic of Korea and the US

-Nationals of these countries do not require an entry visa.
+Nationals of these countries do not require an entry visa (unless employment is intended directly upon arrival).
 They do, however, require a residence permit for stays of more than 90 days.
 You can apply for this after entering Germany.
 More information is available from the Federal Foreign Office.